azimuth-cloud/azimuth-config/docs/environments.md

 By keeping the `azimuth-config` repository as an upstream of your site configuration repository, you can rebase onto or merge the latest configuration to pick up changes to these mixins.

-The `azimuth-config` repository also contains an example of a concrete environment in [environments/example](https://github.com/stackhpc/azimuth-config/tree/main/environments/example) that should be used as a basis for your own concrete environment(s).
+The `azimuth-config` repository contains an example of a concrete environment in [environments/example](https://github.com/stackhpc/azimuth-config/tree/main/environments/example) that should be used as a basis for your own concrete environment(s).